Sudden death

 you had resolved to renounce “beginning tomorrow”; the pardon

-you would seek from someone you had harmed – in a thundering
+you would seek from someone you had harmed — in a

-staggered.
-You were sure, certain of the
+you are stunned, staggered.
+You were sure,

 So were many — perhaps most — of the 153 people who died